JonSnowbd/Ash/docs/overview/nez-portable.md

 ## Loading

 Asset loading in Ash is different to XNA-derivatives.
-Instead of using a content builder we load the assets directly through `NezContentManager` classes that have special methods to load each file type(including stuff like Ogmo/Tiled/Json files).
+Instead of using a content builder we load the assets directly through `AshContentManager` classes that have special methods to load each file type(including stuff like Ogmo/Tiled/Json files).

-There will always be a `GlobalNezContentManager` available on the `Core` class, this will let you load global assets to use everywhere that will never get unloaded.
+There will always be a `GlobalAshContentManager` available on the `Core` class, this will let you load global assets to use everywhere that will never get unloaded.

 ## Unloading